-- 22.1 Additional professional standards that apply to all professionals are in Section 13.0 of this rule. - 22.2 It is unprofessional conduct for a physician to delegate professional responsibilities to a person whom the physician knows or has reason to know is not qualified by training, experience, education, or licensing credentials to perform.
-See 26 V.S.A. § 1354(a)29. - 22.3 Requesting or Receiving a Prescription from a Physician Assistant for whom the Physician Acts as Participating Physician.
+- 21.2.3 If no Delegation Agreement has been prepared or signed, the Board will make inquiry as to which physician or physicians have supervisory or managerial authority for the location.
+In a physician-owned partnership in which no partner(s) are identified as having supervisory or managerial authority, any or all of the partners may be responsible for the PA's practice. - 21.3 It is unprofessional conduct for a physician to delegate professional responsibilities to a person whom the physician knows or has reason to know is not qualified by training, experience, education, or licensing credentials to perform.
+See 26 V.S.A. § 1354(a)29.
+In addition, under 26 V.S.A. § 1739a, inappropriate use of the services of a physician assistant by a physician constitutes unprofessional conduct by the physician. - 21.4 Requesting or Receiving a Prescription from a Physician Assistant Supervised by the Physician.
 A physician shall not request or receive the dispensing of or a prescription for controlled substances listed in D.E.A.
-Schedules II, III, or IV for the physician's own use from a physician assistant for whom the physician acts as participating physician. - 22.4 Requesting or Receiving a Prescription from an Advanced Practice Registered Nurse with Whom the Physician Has an Agreement to Act as the Collaborating Provider.
+Schedules II, III, or IV for his or her own use from a physician assistant who is supervised by the physician. - 21.5 Requesting or Receiving a Prescription from an Advanced Practice Registered Nurse with Whom the Physician Has an Agreement to Act as the Collaborating Provider.
 A physician shall not request or receive the dispensing of or a prescription for controlled substances listed in D.E.A.
-Schedules II, III, or IV for the physician's own use from an advanced practice registered nurse with whom the physician has an agreement to act as the collaborating provider.
+Schedules II, III, or IV for his or her own use from an advanced practice registered nurse with whom the physician has an agreement to act as the collaborating provider.

-23.0 Continuing Medical Education
+22.0 Continuing Medical Education

-23.1 Minimum Education Requirement - Hours and Subjects
+22.1 Minimum Education Requirement - Hours and Subjects